 | LinkedIn Ads | 1,000 |

-| Email Marketing | 500 |
+| Email marketing | 500 |

 Pie charts in automated dashboards vs. spreadsheets

-| Criterion | Excel / Google Sheets | Looker Studio | Master Metrics |
+| Criteria | Excel / Google Sheets | Looker Studio | Master Metrics |

 |---|---|---|---|

-| Data Update | Manual | Automatic with connectors | Automatic and centralized |
+| Data updates | Manual | Automatic with connectors | Automatic and centralized |

-| Connected data sources | Only the ones you import manually | Multiple units with technical specifications | Meta, Google, TikTok, LinkedIn, GA4 native ads |
+| Connected data sources | Only what you import manually | Multiple with technical setup | Native Meta, Google, TikTok, LinkedIn, GA4 |

-| Date the chart was created | 5–15 minutes per chart | 10–20 minutes with active connectors | Less than 2 minutes with data already integrated |
+| Chart creation time | 5–15 minutes per chart | 10–20 minutes with active connectors | Less than 2 minutes with data already integrated |

-| Visual customization | High, but manual | Sign Up | Sign-up with pre-designed templates |
+| Visual customization | High, but manual | High | High, with pre-designed templates |

-| Ideal for | One-time analyses with no recurrence | Recurring reports with the technical team | Agencies with multiple clients and weekly or monthly reports |
+| Ideal for | One-off analysis without recurrence | Recurring reports with a technical team | Agencies with multiple clients and weekly or monthly reports |

 How many categories can a pie chart have?